Yogesh7920/os_lab2/README.md

 ## Important Note
  - Transformations
    - T1: Gaussian Blur with 3x3 kernel.
-This blur is applied 3 times.
+This blur is applied 3 (Blur Intensity) times.
 Note the output of mxn size image will become (m-6)x(n-6)
    - T2: BGR to Grey with kernel = [1/3, 1/3, 1/3].

  - Input and output